ksator/arista_eos_streaming_telemetry_with_telegraf/README.md

 # Telegraf configuration files

-We will use Telegraf.
+We will use the Telegraf configuration file [telegraf.conf](telegraf.conf).

-We will use the configuration file [telegraf.conf](telegraf.conf).
 It uses:
  - a gNMI input plugin configured to subscribe to openconfig and native paths
  - the influxdb output plugin

 So the devices will stream openconfig and EOS native data to Telegraf and Telegraf will store the data to Influxdb.